RedTurtle/auslfe.formonline.pfgadapter/auslfe/formonline/pfgadapter/README.txt

 The logic
 ---------

-For a complete overview of the workflow, see the main documentation.
+For a general overview of the workflow, see the main documentation.

 Permissions on the site
 -----------------------